 Video of How to make the Hungarian Pork Stew (recipe at the bottom):

 It is comfort food to the max – the “get into your pj’s and curl up with a bowlful in front of your favorite Netflix romantic drama on a cold, winter night” kind of comfort food.

 Yeah.
 It’s serious stuff.

 I remember when Tamas first made this for me.
 We were venturing into cooking his favorite meals from back home that he just couldn’t live without, and I remember him on the phone with his Mom for like hours, learning exactly how to get this one right.

 This is best served over Hungarian Nokedli, which is homemade pasta, so I am giving the recipes for both (plus videos above, obviously).
 You can use something like egg noodles, but that would definitely hinder the amazingness effect.
 I do NOT recommend that option.

-Parrag’s Hungarian Pork Stew Recipe
+Parrag’s Hungarian Pork Stew and Hungarian Nokedli Recipe

 Serves: about a million people.
 Okay, definitely enough for 8, maybe with leftovers!
 So cut this recipe in half for less and you can save time on the preparation too, because making this much does take us quite a bit of time.
 But we LOVE the leftovers!

-to make the Stew
+For the Stew

 Prep Time: 1 hour